Summer Camps 2019

 An Adventure Awaits!

-We are celebrating our tenth year bringing exciting, LEGO-based Summer Camps to you!
-Our full-day camps feature seven, fun-filled hours of LEGO-based learning.
+We are celebrating our tenth year bringing exciting, LEGO-based STEM & Creativity Summer Camps to you!
+Our full-day camps feature seven, fun-filled hours of LEGO-based learning for kids 6 to 13 years of age.
 Explore STEM and develop creativity skills through hands-on, team-based activities that will engage your camper in intense learning while making new friends and having tons of fun!

 Four Incredible Experiences in One Awesome Camp